immerfroehlich/audio-juicer/README.md

 TODO / Backlog
 ------------------------
 - [ ] Use the drive selection for ripping and musicbrainz retrieval currently it is not used.
 - [ ] Bug: Progress bar doesn't disappear after work is finished.
 No finish dialog.
+[Reproduction try to load a CD from musicbrainz, that is not listed there]
 - [x] Add support for Multi-CD releases.
 Ask the user to select the right CD.
 	- [ ] Automate the selection of the right CD in multi CD releases (if possible).
 - [x] The pregap track dialog is not asking any question, but the answers are yes and no. Add the question.
 After clicking yes the process doesn't stop - Fix it.
-- [ ] ???
-Use different naming schemes for different kinds of releases - album (e.g. single artist release), compilation (e.g. Bravo Hits), interpreted music (e.g. classical music), audio books
+- [x] Use different naming schemes for different kinds of releases - album (e.g. single artist release), compilation (e.g. Bravo Hits), interpreted music (e.g. classical music), audio books
-    - [ ] Select the kind of release before ripping.
+    - [x] Select the kind of release before ripping.
+    - [ ] Selecting a naming scheme after adding a new leads to IndexOutOfBoundException is this a bug in JavaFX???
+    - [ ] Create a modal dialog to add/edit/remove  naming schemes currently this is not very user friendly (and maybe just select the default one).
 - [ ] Track numbers will currently not be displayed correctly in the main view table - Fix it.
 - [x] Pregap track (inaudible) - don't convert it to mp3.
 Remove the wav (Example: Genesis - Selling England..., Vangelis - Blade Runner)
 - [x] Add support for hidden audible pregap tracks (Example: Die Ärzte - 13)